Renewing Your Mortgage

 Renting Vs. Buying: What You Need to Know!.

-General 6 Mar
+General Reagan Flynn 6 Mar

 When it comes to the Canadian housing market, there are lots of options for where to live!
 From renting an apartment to owning a single-family home, it all comes down to where you see yourself living and what you can afford!
 The beauty is, there is no right or wrong answer when it comes to renting versus buying but let’s break down the pros and cons of both and hopefully help you to decide which is best for you!